Table of Contents

 You can’t message them.

 In Canada however, business owners catch a bit of a break.
-The fact that you have an existing business relationship with a client gives you their implied consent to send them text messages…
+An existing business relationship with a client gives you their “implied consent” to contact them…

 If and only if the date of your last transaction occurred within the last two years.